What is a self-funded plan?

 Preparing for ACA Compliance

-Using Zenefits ACA Compliance for a self-funded plan requires the administrator to provide additional information about dependents enrolled in coverage.
+Using Zenefits ACA Compliance for a self-funded plan requires the administrator to review additional information about dependents enrolled in coverage.

 Thank you for the feedback!